As more and more people turn to the healthier, plant based lifestyle, they will naturally start to feel fitter and healthier than ever.

-- Nuts – especially macadamia, walnuts, almonds and brazil nuts
+- Nuts – especially macadamia, walnuts, almonds and Brazil nuts

 - Seeds – especially hemp and pumpkin seeds

-The fact that plant foods are just bursting to the rim with antioxidants means you will also be decreasing your chances, yet again, of disease.
-Antioxidants help fight the free radical damage done to your body by toxins in your diet and environment such as junk foods, chemical additives, sugar, burnt foods, sun exposure, smoking, alcohol, and pollution.
+Antioxidant rich foods help fight the free radical damage done to your body by toxins in your diet and environment.
+These include junk foods, chemical additives, sugar, burnt foods, sun exposure, smoking, alcohol and pollution.

 Free radicals are unpaired electrons that mess with your DNA and accelerate the aging process.
-Antioxidants help negate this and so the more you can get into our diet the younger you will look and feel, both inside and out.
+Antioxidants help negate this, and so the more you can get into our diet the younger you will look and feel, both inside and out.

 Green Superfood Powders

 Green foods are something that you should be eating in abundance every day no matter what kind of eating plan you are on.
 These foods are just crammed with fibre and life giving nutrients.
 All of which are used for energy production, and are absolutely VITAL to vital to a healthy lifestyle.

 Sometimes it’s hard to get enough green foods into your diet, therefore you may find juicing an easy way to do this.
 OR, for even more ease you could simply take a quality, green superfood shot of the dried powder to give you energy and your skin a boost, even alongside an already healthy diet.